 2.4.15 Participate in the online class for your own commercial gain.

-2.4.16 Participate in the only class for any reason that your own personal use.
+2.4.16 Participate in the online class for any reason other than your own personal use.

 2.4.17 Conduct any illegal activity.

 Upon registering for a class, you agree that we may share your name, email address, and other personal information needed to identify you with the instructor or trainer of the online class.
 Upon signing-in to a streaming class, you must insert the same name that is on your account.
 You are advised to sign-in to the online class at least 15 minutes before the start of the class and you must sign-in no later than 10 minutes after the start of the class.
 We will not be responsible (and not issue a refund) for any problem that could have been corrected had you signed-in on time.
 Your name and video stream (including audio) may be visible to the instructor, trainer and other participants of the online class.

 When you purchase and join a class, you conclude a purchase agreement between yourself and the fitness instructor or trainer.
 We only act as an intermediary that facilities the purchase transaction.